PIMI III – Support Reproductive, Maternal, Newborn and Child Health towards a Universal Health Coverage System

 Implemented by the IMVF, the World Health Organisation, Bandim Health Project, side by side with the Guinea-Bissau Ministry of Public Health (MINSAP), with financing from the European Union, PIMI III will pay special attention to the need for the gradual transfer of competencies and responsibilities to MINSAP, as a central actor in the process of consolidating the National Health System, strengthening the impact, appropriation and sustainability of the interventions.

-Global: Contribute to reduce maternal and under five children mortality rates through better access to quality Reproductive, Maternal, Newborn and Child Health (RMNCH).
+Overall: Contribute to reduce maternal and under five children mortality rates through better access to quality Reproductive, Maternal, Newborn and Child Health (RMNCH).

 Specific: Improve equitable access to quality SRMNI services, including for people living in vulnerable situations.